-- 1 lb lean ground beef
+- 1 lb ground beef or pork (or a combination)

 - 1 cup uncooked rice

-- 2 tsp salt
+- 1 tsp salt

-- 1 tsp pepper
+- 1/2 tsp pepper

-- 4 cups tomato sauce
+- 4 cups tomato juice

-- 2 tbsp Worcestershire sauce
+- 2 tbsp gluten-free Worcestershire sauce

 - 4 tbsp brown sugar

-- When you have 16 softened cabbage leaves of roughly the same size, set aside while you make the filling.
+- When you have 16 softened cabbage leaves of roughly the same size, set them aside while you make the filling.

 - Fold up the sides and then roll the leaves, placing each roll seam side down in the slow cooker, until you have one layer.

-- Cover with tomato sauce mixture.
+- Cover with the remaining tomato sauce mixture.